Doteveryone/diversity-tool-microsite/index.md

 layout: page
 title: How diverse is your organisation?
 ---
+## A diversity monitoring tool for small organisations

 Make a public commitment to change by measuring and sharing how diverse your organisation is.